AabedSolayman/EffectiveFrontier/README.md

 # Effective Frontier

-This library is made to help you estimate the perfect investment crypto portfolio depending on historical data.
+This library is made to help you estimate the perfect investment portfolio depending on historical data.
 The data is currently fetched from [poloniex](https://poloniex.com/) which has only crypto data.\

-It can also work with stocks (under development).
+It can now also work with stocks.

 ## Installation